blacklightpy/vaultofknowledge/Executions in Judah-ism.md

 >
 > The mishna teaches: **And feeds him sparing bread and scant water.** The Gemara asks: **What is different** in the mishna **here that** the _tanna_ **teaches** that the court **gives him sparing bread and scant water** in the vaulted chamber, **and what is different** in the previous mishna **there that** the _tanna_ **teaches** that the court **feeds him barley** bread **until his belly ruptures;** are these two different punishments? **Rav Sheshet says:** Both **this and that** are one punishment; first, the court **gives him sparing bread and scant water until his intestines contract** due to his starvation diet, **and then** the court **feeds him barley** bread that expands in his innards **until his belly ruptures.**

-**Mishneh Torah by Maimonaides, Sefer Nezikim, Rotzeach (Murder and The Preservation of Life), 4, 8:**
+**Mishneh Torah by Maimonaides, Sefer Nezikim, Rotzeach (Murder and The Preservation of Life), Page 4:8:**

 It codifies the above law.